 Baird’s bakery made angel food cake.

 And heaven was located on Summit Avenue.
-Baird’s had moved from 1410 West Terrell to Summit about 1946.
+Mrs. Baird’s had moved from 1410 West Terrell to Summit in 1938.
 (Smith photo from Fort Worth in Pictures.)

 “Beauty, Utility, Sentiment”: If I interpret this ad correctly, the Infants’ Department of Monnig’s Department Store would Perma-Plate a pair of baby shoes and mount them with an ashtray as a gift for Mom on Mother’s Day. $10.50.
 Cigar not included.